 - Hilton offers elite members a fifth night free on award redemptions, so this will help you get more points in a single account, which is useful if you’re trying to redeem for five nights at a nice hotel

-To give an extreme example, say you and your spouse/friend each applied for the Hilton Honors Ascend Card from American Express and the Hilton Honors American Express Card ($0 annual fee (Rates & Fees)).
-After reaching the minimum spend you’d just about have enough pooled points for five nights at a property like the Conrad Maldives.
+To give an extreme example, say you and your spouse/friend each applied for the Hilton Honors American Express Surpass® Card and the Hilton Honors American Express Card ($0 annual fee (Rates & Fees)).
+After reaching the minimum spend you’d be on your way to having enough pooled points for five nights at a property like the Conrad Maldives.

 For example, using the fifth night free benefit, five nights at Hilton’s top hotels would cost a total of 380,000 Honors points, or an average of 76,000 points per night.